Klik her for dansk

 Dejene and Marie have started a new activity in Trampoline House: Radio workshops.
 Together, the participants learn to plan and produce radio as part of their internships in Trampoline House.

-Many activities in Trampoline House have started because of an interest from volunteers or interns themselves: For instance, there’s e a hair shop, where the many skilled hair dressers in the house can offer the rest of the community a free haircut; every Friday, there’s a Bible class in Farsi – and as something new, there are radio workshops every week that have been developed by two interns in the house: Dejene, who’s an intern while he waits for the outcome of his asylum application, and Marie, who’s doing an internship as part of her studies.
+Many activities in Trampoline House have started because of an interest from the users themselves: For instance, there’s e a hair shop, where the many skilled hair dressers in the house can offer the rest of the community a free haircut; every Friday, there’s a Bible class in Farsi – and as something new, there are radio workshops every week that have been developed by two interns in the house: Dejene, who’s an intern while he waits for the outcome of his asylum application, and Marie, who’s doing an internship as part of her studies.

 A platform where you can raise your voice